 29. Rules interpretation will be at the sole discretion of the chief steward.
 Rules may be changed, amended, or created as necessary at the chief steward’s discretion.

 31. KEEP BOTH SATURDAY AND SUNDAY OPEN.
 This event is challenging enough on dry pavement.
-We cannot run it in the wet.
+We really don’t want to run it in the wet.
 CHECK YOUR EMAIL after 8:00AM on the Friday of the event weekend for the Saturday/Sunday decision announcement.
 If the Saturday forecast looks really wet and Sunday looks dry, we will postpone until Sunday.
 If we have to postpone until Sunday and you are unable to run that day, we’re sorry but no refunds will be issued.
 Here’s hoping for dry weather on Saturday!

 32. Drones are prohibited unless specifically contracted and approved in writing in advance by Vintage Time Trials LLC.